quarkiverse/quarkus-azure-services/integration-tests/azure-keyvault/README.md

 ### Creating Azure Key Vault

-Run the following commands to create an Azure Key Vault, set permission and export its endpoint as an environment variable.
-You can also find the same AZ CLI commands to create Azure Key Vault service in `.github/build-with-maven-native.sh`.
+Run the following commands to create an Azure Key Vault and export its endpoint as an environment variable.

 ```
 KEY_VAULT_NAME=<unique-key-vault-name>